taffit/Bitwarden-PowerShell-Backup/README.md

 ## Known issues/ToDos
 - Special characters like German umlauts in the name of an entry are not encoded correctly when saving attachments, e. g. `ü` &rarr; `├╝`.
+- Interactive vs. scripted version:
+  - For the interactive one, provide the user options to select from, e. g. organization-backup vs. backup of the personal vault, EU vs. US Bitwarden-vault, filename, ...
+  - A completely scriptable version (would require some fiddling with the API-authentication, though).

 ## DISCLAIMER
 This script works ***for me***.
 I can not be held responsible for any damage you experience when using it. ***Use it at your own risk!***